Goswin and the rest hurry out of the room, following Thomasson as he gives instructions how he was going to smuggle them out of this village.

 He hated waiting.
 But, he didn’t want Swan to be a cripple.
 Not after what Thomasson told him about them while riding horses in the woods.
 Uncle Robert has told him about what he saw in the woods.
 Of his niece, Swan, in a glowing ball of fire.

 Thomasson didn’t laugh at what he said, not like Uncle Robert partially hoped he would.
 He stated, I believe your niece and the doctor’s son could be the royal children whom we’ve spent the majority of our entire lives looking for.What you have said, may only confirm this.

 He didn’t like this one bit.
-Swan, a princess? > > It would be laughable to think so.
-Swan was feisty, frank, impulsive, a thief, > stubborn, and about as uneducated as any farmer in Pholuxon.
-No one would take a > look at her and declare her a princess. > > Minutes pass.
+Swan, a princess?

+It would be laughable to think so.
+Swan was feisty, a liar, impulsive, a thief, stubborn, and about as uneducated as any farmer in Pholuxon.
+No one would take a look at her and declare her a princess.

+Minutes pass.
 Uncle Robert waited, at the best he could.